 Life outside lectures: opportunities

-- Visit our Global Lounges – we have Global Lounges at our City and Clifton campuses.
+We have Global Lounges at our City and Clifton campuses.
 These are relaxed environments, open to UK and international students, which host cultural events and activities.

 Make new friends

-- doing your bit to make your new home a happy one – chat to everyone you see if you're in NTU accommodation.
+- doing your bit to make your new home a happy one – chat to everyone you see if you're living in accommodation.
 Bond over a cup of tea, and don’t be afraid to knock on your neighbour’s door.
-If you don’t live in Halls, our Winter Welcome events are there to keep you included!
+If you don’t live in Halls, our Welcome events are there to keep you included!

-We recognise that faith can form an integral part of the student identity and journey.
+Faith can form an integral part of the student identity and journey.
 That’s why we’re committed to supporting faith at NTU in order to enhance student experience and wellbeing.

 Helping you settle in